Semi-Supervised linear regression: A simulation study

 We now compare our new estimates to LSE for a broader variety of scenarios.
 Estimates of the Excess Risk Ratio (ERR) for PI and TI were obtained for every combination of the following parameter choices:

+{For $p = 4$, $E[Y|X]$ was the sum over $j$ of the chosen function of each $X_j$}.
 Fixing each of the 768 parameters settings, many sample datasets were generated, along with a large test dataset (n = 100,000).
 For each sample dataset, PI, TI, and LSE were fit, (calculating TI using the PI method with $m \geq 500 n$.)
 Next, an estimate of expected MSE was obtained using the test dataset.
 Along with the best linear fit for the test dataset (given by least squares regression), these determine the Excess Risk Ratio for PI ($ERR_{PI}$) as follows:

 where \\ $MSE_{PI}$ is the expected MSE of the PI estimator (estimated from mean performance on the test dataset), \\ $MSE_{LSE}$ is the expected MSE of the LSE estimator, and \\ $MSE_{BLF}$ is the MSE of the best linear fit of the test dataset.